arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 Once the operation completes, the ``storage_moved_alert`` is generated, with the new path as the message.
 If the move fails for some reason, ``storage_moved_failed_alert`` is generated instead, containing the error message.

+The ``flags`` argument determines the behavior of the copying/moving of the files in the torrent.
+They are defined in ``include/libtorrent/storage.hpp``:

+	* ``always_replace_files`` = 0
+	* ``fail_if_exist`` = 1
+	* ``dont_replace`` = 2

+``always_replace_files`` is the default and replaces any file that exist in both the source directory and the target directory.

+``fail_if_exist`` first check to see that none of the copy operations would cause an overwrite.
+If it would, it will fail.
+Otherwise it will proceed as if it was in ``always_replace_files`` mode.
+Note that there is an inherent race condition here.
+If the files in the target directory appear after the check but before the copy or move completes, they will be overwritten.

+The intention is that a client may use this as a probe, and if it fails, ask the user which mode to use.
+The client may then re-issue the ``move_storage`` call with one of the other modes.

+``dont_replace`` always takes the existing file in the target directory, if there is one.
+The source files will still be removed in that case.

 rename_file()
 -------------